project status complete

 • £2million investment through our commercial subsidiary Scottish Water Horizons

-• Work due to start in July 2024 and take approximately nine months to complete
+• Work started July 2024 and took approximately nine months to complete

 Berryhill Sewer Upgrade

-Watch a short film explaining what we are doing and why
+Watch a short film explaining what we did and why

 What We Are Doing

-We are installing nearly 500 metres of new sewer in three phases over approximately nine months.
+We installed nearly 500 metres of new sewer in three phases over approximately nine months.

 Phase 1: Raebog Road (in grass verge) between Dunvegan and Windsor Drive